ChristianSchoener/deepire3.1/README.md

 Remark (Research ongoing, but now slowly converging):

-- To save training effort, a vectorization following a greedy approach was implemented, that bundles calculations of individual inference rules based on which can perform the most in an instant.
+- To save training effort, a vectorization following a greedy approach was implemented, that bundles calculations of individual inference rules based on which can perform the most at a certain instant.

 - Rule 52 (unit resulting resolution) does not lead to a selected node in any training instance used for testing (20,000 from unguided Vampire run with 10s time limit).
 And it's awfully slow to compute.
 It's banned for now, i.e., if new training instances arrive that contain a selected node which is derived by rule 52, it will still not be computed.